Metaplay logo

 Got thoughts or questions?
 The Metaplay team would love to hear from you.
 Reach out with your feedback or suggest a topic for a future Tech Talk.

-What are the four pillars of scaling a game to top-grossing status?
+What are the four dimensions of complexity that game studios face when scaling to top-grossing status?